 - Integrate metric data from an open source or in-house developed tool, library, or framework.

-- Have full control over the metric data you are sending including the resolution and associated dimensions.
+- Fully control the metric data you're sending, including the resolution and associated dimensions.

-- Leverage the power of NRQL for querying your metric data.
+- Leverage the power of NRQL, New Relic's query language, for querying your metric data.

 - Set up alerts for your metric data.